PenumalliGowriNandhini/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

 To write a Python program to print the type of user based on the user's choice using if..elif..else statements.

 # ALGORITHM
-Start the program.
+1.Start the program.

-Accept a numeric input from the user.
+2.Accept a numeric input from the user.

-Check the input:
+3.Check the input:

 If input is 1, print "Admin".

 If input is 2, print "Editor".

 If input is 3, print "Guest".

-Otherwise, print "Wrong entry".
+4.Otherwise, print "Wrong entry".

-End the program.
+5.End the program.
 # PROGRAM
 ```
+# REGNO:-212222060175
+# Name:-Penumalli GowriNandini
 a = int(input())
 if a == 1:
     print('Admin')